By Michelle Ark and Chris Wu

 Our objective in Seamster’s CI is to give data scientists peace of mind that their changes won’t introduce production errors the next time the warehouse is built.
 They shouldn’t have to wonder whether removing a column will cause downstream dependencies to break, or whether they made a small typo in their SQL model definition.

-Currently, We have a warehouse consisting of over 100 models, and this validation step takes about two minutes.
-We reduce validation time further by only building the portion of the directed acyclic graph (DAG) affected by the changed models, as done in the unit testing approach.
+Currently, this validation step takes about two minutes.
+We reduce validation time further by only building the portion of the DAG affected by the changed models, as done in the unit testing approach.

 dbt’s schema.yml serves purely as metadata and can contain columns with invalid names or types (